What skill level is required for your trips?

 May – June (Spring): At this time of year the lower elevation trails are typically in great shape with tacky conditions to be expected.
 It does rain more at this time of year though so we often find ourselves heading inland to Pemberton in search of drier conditions.
 Also note that the alpine trails are still snow covered so most riding at this time of year is from treeline and below.
 This is however where the highest concentration of trails are located so we still have lots of options.

 July – August (Summer): This is the height of our short Canadian summer and you can typically expect hot, dry conditions through July and August.
 That said, we do still live in a rain forest so its still good to be prepared for some precipitation and/or cooler temps in the alpine.
 By mid July all alpine trails should be snow free and in prime riding condition.
-At this time of year we generally focus on staying higher in the mountains but of course we`ll also descend below treeline and enjoy long descents all the way to the valley bottom.
+At this time of year we generally focus on staying higher in the mountains but of course we`ll also ride below treeline, enjoying long descents all the way to the valley bottom.

 September – October (Autumn): At this time of year all of the trails are open and we have a tonne of options just like the summer months; however temps are much cooler particularly in the alpine.
 This makes longer rides and bigger climbs more comfortable than during the hot/dry summer but we need to be more prepared for sudden weather changes and shorter days.
 For some, September may be considered the best month of the year for mountain biking in SW B.C.